Robert Kraft: Soccer

 In 1996, Kraft founded the New England Revolution, a charter member of Major League Soccer which began playing alongside the Patriots at Foxboro Stadium.
 Kraft also owned the San Jose Clash (later San Jose Earthquakes) from 1998 to 2000.

-In November 2005, Kraft met with Rick Parry, the Chief Executive of English Premier League team Liverpool.
+In November 2005, Kraft met with Rick Parry, the chief executive of English Premier League team Liverpool.
 Kraft was rumored to be interested in investing money into the 2004–05 Champions League winners.
-Kraft told BBC Radio 5 Live: "Liverpool is a great brand and it's something our family respects a lot.
+He told BBC Radio 5 Live: "Liverpool is a great brand and it's something our family respects a lot.
 We're always interested in opportunities and growing, so you never know what can happen."
-Eventually, however, the club was sold to American duo George Gillett and Tom Hicks.
+However, the club was eventually sold to American duo George Gillett and Tom Hicks.
 Liverpool is now owned by Fenway Sports Group, owners of fellow Boston-based sport team the Boston Red Sox.

-In October 2017, Kraft said he was "still intrigued" by the possibility of buying a Premier League football club, but that he was concerned about the lack of a salary cap in British football.
+In October 2017, Kraft said that he was "still intrigued" by the possibility of buying a Premier League football club, but that he was concerned about the lack of a salary cap in British football.

 In 2017, Kraft was named the Honorary Chairman of the board of directors for the successful joint Canadian-Mexican-American bid for the 2026 FIFA World Cup.

 In 2019, Kraft hired Bruce Arena as head coach and sporting director of the New England Revolution.
 In 2020, the team had their first playoff win in six years.